GabrielMalakias/GabrielMalakias.github.io/_drafts/using-dry-auto-inject-with-rails.md

 end
 {% endhighlight %}

-If we run rails console and call Commands::Article::Create#call we will get a error, it's because we need to add the line below in Blog::Application to load the files inside created folder.
+If we run rails console and call Commands::Article::Create#call we will get a error, it's because we need to add the line responsible to load folders/files of new folder at Blog::Application class.

 {% highlight ruby %}
 #config/application